colmugx/moonbit-zig-experimental/README.md

 1. Requires Zig 0.11.0 or higher
 2. Ensure MoonBit runtime environment is properly set up
 3. Currently supports macOS/aarch64 platform only

+## Limitations and Known Issues

+The current implementation has a significant limitation: the exception handling mechanism is incomplete.
+While direct function calls from MoonBit to Zig have been implemented, there are issues when handling exceptions thrown from the Zig side.
+Specifically, Zig's errors cannot currently be gracefully converted into MoonBit's exception handling mechanism.